Marineland of Florida: Rebirth

 The era of the original dolphin shows at Marineland ended as the park was transformed and reopened as a hands-on educational and environmental facility called the Marineland Dolphin Adventure.
 Guests can now interact directly with the dolphins in the new facility as well see other marine life.
 Future plans for the area included a condominium development on former park lands, but as of 2022, that has not happened.
 Western portions of Marineland have been redeveloped with student lodging for the Whitney Lab and other research entities.
 The former Marineland of Florida administration building was also repurposed, and now serves as offices for the Whitney Laboratories.
 A new Marina has also been built alongside the Intracoastal Waterway.
 The rest of the old Marineland property including lands where the hotel and the campground once stood became the property of Flagler County and now make up the River to the Sea Preserve, one of the county's many parks.

 With a gift from Cornelius Vanderbilt Whitney of slightly more than 3 acre of land, together with his donation of about half of the total construction costs, on January 30, 1974 the University of Florida had opened the Whitney Marine Laboratory adjacent to Marineland.
 This laboratory's purpose was the experimental study of marine animals but it was separate from the lab that was once operated by Marineland.
 Marine Studios through their research facility contributed greatly to the understanding of porpoise and dolphin behavior thanks to Arthur McBride, Forrest Wood, David and Melba Caldwell and other marine biologists and scientists.
 The staff at Marineland had a "first responder team" for hundreds of stranded whale emergency calls along the southeastern Atlantic Coast during its existence.
 The old Marineland lab was demolished in the renovations of 2003.
 Whitney Hall which was used frequently for Marineland parties and events is now slated to be demolished due to years of storm damages.
 A new building will be constructed in its place.

-Three bottlenose dolphins were born at the newly constructed Dolphin Conservation Center in July 2008, two males and one female.
-The calves were named in November 2008.